SwissClinicalTrialOrganisation/secuTrial_recipes/annotated_crfs/README.md

 # How to get annotated CRFs

 Data users (e.g. statisticians) will often find an annotated version of a CRF useful.
 The annotations provide the mapping between the online database and what appears in data exports.
-Annotated CRFs are very easy to create in SecuTrial.
+Annotated CRFs are very easy to create in secuTrial.

 1. FormBuilder
 2. "Document Dossier"